 § 1.3 Use of Digital Data.
 This section requires the development of protocols for the transmission of Instruments of Service or other data in digital form through the use of AIA Document E203–2013, Building Information Modeling and Digital Data Exhibit.

 § 1.3.1 This new section requires the parties to develop protocols for the use of, and reliance on, a building information model or portion thereof.
 Use of, or reliance on, a building information model without established protocols will be at the using or relying parties’ sole risk.
 This provision requires the use of AIA Document E203–2013 and AIA Document G202™–2013, Project Building Information Modeling Protocol Form, for the establishment of these protocols.
-For more information on using the AIA’s Digital Practice Documents, including E203–2013 and G202–2013, please see Guide, Instructions and Commentary to the 2013 AIA Digital Practice Documents.
+For more information on using the AIA’s Digital Practice Documents, including E203–2013 and G202–2013, please see Guide to the AIA Documents Digital Practice Guide.

 § 1.4 Section 1.4 has been added to provide a definition of the term “Contractors,” which is used throughout the document rather than the term “Multiple Prime Contractors,” which is used in B132-2009.

 Article 4 has been revised, as discussed above, to distinguish between Supplemental Services that are identified as the Architect’s responsibility at the time the Agreement is executed; and Additional Services that may arise as the Project proceeds.